TwarcrafT/MyPlugin/README.md

 It will show avalible emotes.

 * How to add custom emote?
-You simply add them by having somewhere in your schematic name `!`.
+You simply add them by having somewhere in your schematic name `!` and permission at the end "[Perm]".

 How can I change permission of Emote?
 You can change it by adding somewhere in your schematic name letters like in example: